 At Pathways Real Life Recovery, we partner with many of Utah’s best detox centers.
-We’ll help you understand what to expect as you go through detoxification and will be there to support you throughout an inpatient or outpatient program.
+We’ll help you understand what to expect as you go through detoxification and will be there to support you throughout an outpatient program.

 Xanax Addiction Treatment Services